Acts 9

 Acts 9 is the ninth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records Saul's conversion and the works of Saint Peter.
 The book containing this chapter is anonymous but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.

 Text

-The original text was written in Koine Greek and is divided into 43 verses.
+The original text was written in Koine Greek.
+This chapter is divided into 43 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: